sitrox/workhorse/README.md

   up their own transaction(s) or jobs that explicitly do not need a transaction for whatever reason.

-  Usage of this feature depends on whether you are dealing with an ActiveJob job or a plain Workhorse job class.
+  Usage of this feature depends on whether you are dealing with an ActiveJob job, an enqueued RailsOps operation or a plain Workhorse job class.

   For ActiveJob: